Mobility

-The operator announces an increase of 1,100 daily seats on the Lleida-Tarragona-Barcelona route starting Monday.
+The operator announces an increase of 1,100 more seats per day on the Lleida-Tarragona-Barcelona route starting Monday.

-BarcelonaFor months, users had been demanding this, and the Catalan government had assured them it would fix the problem.
-Finally, this Thursday, Renfe announced that it will add more trains—more seats and more frequent service—to the Avant trains between Lleida, Tarragona, and Barcelona starting next week.
-These regulated-fare high-speed trains, used to connect major cities, have become an alternative, albeit a more expensive one, for most commuter rail users, given the constant chaos of Catalonia's conventional rail network. as NOW already explainedBut demand has increased so much that the service was also on the verge of collapse.
+BarcelonaFor months, users had been demanding action, and the Catalan government had assured them it would address the issue.
+Finally, this Thursday, Renfe announced that it will replace some of the trains offering Avant services to provide more daily seats between Lleida, Tarragona, and Barcelona starting next week.
+These regulated-fare high-speed trains, used to connect major cities, have become an alternative, albeit a more expensive one, for most commuter rail users, given the constant chaos of the conventional Catalan rail network. as NOW already explainedBut demand has increased so much that the service was also on the verge of collapse.

 Thus, starting next Monday, the Spanish operator will increase daily capacity by 1,134 seats, Monday to Friday, using high-capacity trains, and assures that this will represent a 50% increase in total service.
 The company explained that the trains to be added are from the 106 series (High-Speed High-Capacity) and will offer 581 seats on each journey, "incorporating substantial improvements in accessibility and energy optimization compared to the 120 series rolling stock currently used."